lightbend/config/HOCON.md

 unquoted string; they only trigger number parsing if they appear initially.

+Note that quoted JSON strings may not contain control characters (control characters include some whitespace characters, such as newline).
+This rule is from the JSON spec.
+However, unquoted strings have no restriction on control characters, other than the ones listed as "forbidden characters" above.

 ### Value concatenation

 The value of an object field or an array element may consist of